johnhodge/johnhodge/.github/ISSUE_TEMPLATE/build_config.md

 ---
 name: Build Config
 about: Create a build config of a specific build spec that needs to be added.
-title: 'build: [Describe build here]'
+title: "build: [Describe build here]"
-labels: 'build'
+labels: "build"
-assignees: ''
+assignees: ""
 ---

 # Build Config